 What are the key messages you want to communicate?

 Be as clear as possible in your creative brief on what one or two main messages you want to deliver, as this will be the core of your video.
 As tempting as it is, don’t dilute the impact of your video project by trying to pack in too much information and too many different ideas.
 Keeping your video focused on one or two messages will make sure that the information is clear and precise.

 Showing examples of the type of video you are looking for is a great way to communicate what you want to see in your video.
 Is it a narrator or presenter delivering the information?
 Or is it text captions, or documentary style video?
 If a narrator or presenter is required, would you like professional actors or will someone in your company be acting as the presenter?

 Let us know if there is any particular content that needs to be included.
 Are there specific logos or music to be displayed?
 Is there a location or colour scheme you want your video to revolve around?

 Where and how the video will be shown can influence the style of video.
 Will it be displayed on your websites homepage?
 Is it a training video that will be shown at staff inductions?
 Is it a part of a presentation for a conference or important meeting?
 Will it form part of a social media campaign to be shared on Instagram and Youtube.

 What is your Budget and Deadline?

-Have you set a budget range for your video?
+Have you set a budget range for your corporate video brief?
 If you need help with your budget, or want to know how a budget can affect your video, please feel free to contact us.
 We can show you examples of different videos across a range of budgets, to find the best fit for you.